roidelapluie/prometheus-workshop/content/chapter/alerting.md

 {{% note %}}
 Alerts and recording rules are close to each other.
-They are queries that are run at regular interval by prometheus and write new metrics into the tsdb.
+They are queries that are run at regular interval by prometheus.
+They both write new metrics into tsdb.
 {{% /note %}}

 *Exercise*